2018 Facebook Event Link:

 Kate Brant, Paul Carl, Lisa Cadue, Randy Cadue, Coreen Covert,

-Laura Maracle, Beth Newell, Janza Giangrosso, Albert Mills, St. Pierre Family
+Laura Maracle, Beth Newell, Janza Giangrosso, Shannon K. Monk Payne, Albert Mills, St. Pierre Family

 Canadian Mental Health Associaiton - Kingston Branch